paciom/Indivison_Theory/Readme.md

 The more indivisons get knocked off the photon, the less dots a photon has, the less energy a photon has, the longer the wavelength a photon has.

+This explanation is similar to "Tired Photon".
+Reason agains "Tired Photon":
+Photon Interaction Predictions: For photons to lose energy as proposed, interactions with matter or particles would produce observable secondary effects, such as blurring or scattering of images from distant galaxies.
+Such effects are not observed to the extent predicted.
+We all see a school of fish swim in similar direction.
+Individual fish swim randomly, but when fish swim in a group, their directions are influenced by each other.
+That is why single photon might be hit by an indivison and change direction, but a group of photons travel together their directions influence each other and they maintain their overal direction.

 ### Experiments

 Experiments which can potentially prove light Wear-and-tear redshift when passing through indivison field.